King Edward IV

 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will help to support the continued operation and improvement of the Royalty.nu site.

-Book categories: Dynasty, Edward IV, Elizabeth Woodville, Princes in the Tower, Perkin Warbeck, Richard III, Anne Neville, Margaret of York, Bosworth, Henry VII, Tudors, Lancastrians, Wars of the Roses, Plantagenets, DVDs
+Book categories: Dynasty, Edward IV, Elizabeth Woodville, Princes in the Tower, Perkin Warbeck, Richard III, Anne Neville, Duke of Clarence, Margaret of York, Bosworth, Henry VII, Tudors, Lancastrians, Wars of the Roses, Plantagenets, DVDs

 The Yorkists: The History of a Dynasty by Anne Crawford.
 Examines the truth about the controversial Yorkist kings, including the celebrated murders of young King Edward V and his brother.